-Human resources and organizational performance management is essential to The Center for Nonprofit Management for a myriad of reasons that include areas such as HR compliance, minimizing risk and liabilities, DEI work, hiring practices, employee onboarding and engagement, separation process management, in addition to compensation and benefits management, and analyzing and assessing the goals in the company’s strategic plan.
-The Human Resource (HR) & Organizational Performance Manager guides the employee experience through the employee life-cycle and tracks progress on executing toward CNM’s strategic framework.
+Human resources and organizational performance management are essential to the Center for Nonprofit Management for a myriad of reasons that include areas such as HR compliance, minimizing risk and liabilities, DEI work, hiring practices, employee onboarding and engagement, separation process management, in addition to compensation and benefits management, and analyzing and assessing the goals in the company’s strategic plan.
+The Human Resource (HR) & Organizational Performance Director guides the employee experience through the employee life-cycle and tracks progress on executing toward CNM’s strategic framework.
 This role within the organization’s infrastructure will fulfill a significant need for continuity at CNM.

-The HR & Organizational Performance Manager oversees, monitors and develops (as necessary) comprehensive HR strategies, policies and practices that support CNM’s employees and helps to create a diverse, respectful, welcoming and inclusive work environment for all staff.
-This manager also works with leadership on processes to ensure organizational strategies are successfully carried out.
+The HR & Organizational Performance Director oversees, monitors, and develops (as necessary) comprehensive HR strategies, policies and practices that support CNM’s employees and spearheads the organization’s efforts to create a diverse, respectful, welcoming, and inclusive work environment for all staff.
+This Director also works with leadership on processes to ensure organizational strategies are successfully carried out.

 - Assures the organization’s culture, hiring and performance management processes remain viable

-- Provides day-to-day management in all aspects of human resources, acting as first point of contact for all staff HR needs
+- Provides day-to-day direction for all aspects of human resources, acting as first point of contact for all staff HR needs

 - Develops and leads equitable and consistent hiring processes across all business units with special emphasis on expanding the recruiting network to attract a diverse pool of candidates of the highest caliber